JaneJeon/blink/README.md

 - [mkcert](https://github.com/FiloSottile/mkcert)
 - docker & docker-compose (note that on Linux, docker & docker-compose are two separate deps)
+- an x86-based machine (unfortunately, Keycloak - even in its latest version - does not work with ARM-based devices)

 ### Before you start